sergiobpapplus/custom_swmm_api/README.md

 pip install swmm-api[macros]
 ```

-... to install the package with all dependencies for GIS I/O use (ONLY for Linux!):
+... to install the package with all dependencies for GIS I/O use (for Linux or for Windows using python >= 3.10):

 ```bash
 pip install swmm-api[gis]
 ```

-... and to install the package with all dependencies for macros and GIS I/O use (ONLY for Linux!):
+... and to install the package with all dependencies for macros and GIS I/O use (for Linux or for Windows using python >= 3.10):

 ```bash
 pip install swmm-api[full]